-I'm trying to become a better writer, and thus far the academic writing that I have had to do for university hasn't helped much.
-I tend to have neither much time to write nor many thoughts worthy of being written down and dumped out into the internet; however I'll try to write every now and again and hopefully we'll see some improvement in quality over time.
+I tend to have neither much time to write nor many thoughts worthy of being written down and dumped out into the internet.
 If nothing else, I'll just post which books I've read.
-If you have any feedback, feel free to email me (alexcabrahams [at] gmail [dot] com).

 List of the 46 books I read in 2017.
 Averaged about 3 books per month.
 I have put in bold those which I consider to be the best books I have read this year; if they’re the first book in a series, then the bold applies to all books in that series.
 A lot of science fiction and fantasy this year, and a few memoirs.

 In the few years since I transferred from Oxford to Harvard, about half a dozen people who were thinking of making a similar move have found my brief blog post on the switch and have emailed me with questions.
 I am incredibly glad that I transferred, so I am very happy to help others do the same; definitely do reach out if you have questions!
 But there have been some common themes and questions in the emails, so I’ll try to save you time by answering some of them here.